ashawkey/nerf2mesh/readme.md

 --fp16 --preload --mark_untrained --random_image_batch --adaptive_num_rays --refine --mesh_visibility_culling

 ### load checkpoint
-# by default we load the latest checkpoint in the workspace, but you can specify it by:
+--ckpt latest # by default we load the latest checkpoint in the workspace --ckpt scratch # train from scratch.
+For stage 1, this will still load the stage 0 model as an initialization.
---ckpt trial/checkpoints/xxx.pth # this can be useful to load stage 0 ckpt after finishing stage 1.
+--ckpt trial/checkpoints/xxx.pth # specify it by path

 ### testing
 --test # test, save video and mesh